 DH: Dear Zarathustra the Cat, what’s so bad about it?
-You, cats also kill lots of innocent creatures: birds, fishes, not to mention all the insects which you, dear Zarathustra the Cat, have caught during your life.
+You, cats also kill lots of innocent creatures: birds, and fishes, not to mention all the insects which you, dear Zarathustra the Cat, have caught during your life.
 I’m sure, enough to assist me in the creation of my Entomology Paintings.

 ZC: We, the cats, kill for vital necessity and you people turn murder into art.

 DH: Oh, dear Zarathustra the Cat, I also kill out of vital necessity: who would buy my art if animals remained alive?
 How would I pay for my food and diamonds which are so necessary for the decoration of skulls, huh?

 You may think: Dearest Zarathustra, these are just fruits of the Cat’s imagination, the world of contemporary art is not so materialistic and bloodthirsty!
 However, Our cat’s intuition didn’t disappoint Us: recently We found out that in 2008 one British family tried to sell on Sotheby’s a portrait of their cat Mindy drawn in 1982 by Mr. Hirst.

 They were told that the picture was worth nothing as far as it wasn’t made in the style which made Hirst famous – the сat managed to survive instead of being sawn in half and suspended in formaldehyde!
 Just to compare, his other early work –a painting of pickled fish – was sold the same year for a substantial price.
 It seems that the art-professionals’ logic was: the fish is dead, pickle is similar to formaldehyde.
 That’s good enough!

 The owners of the Mindy the Cat portrait shared the tragicomic story of the painting: